---A climber was killed in a fall on Mt.
-Adams this week.
+--A pilot was killed when his plane struck Mt.
+Hood this week.
+Wreckage was found on the Elliot Glacier.
 To read more, click here.

 Notes from All Over: